pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ### B.2 Mandatory Attribution Requirements

+The PIC Model and the PIC Spec are canonically defined by this document as published in the official PIC Spec repositories (the “Official PIC Spec”).
+Forks and derivative specifications MAY exist, but MUST NOT represent themselves as the canonical PIC Model, the canonical PIC Spec, or the normative reference for PIC unless explicitly designated by the PIC Spec Contributors.

 Any implementation, specification, library, framework, or document that:

 - uses the **PIC Model** as defined in this specification, or
-- claims compatibility with, conformance to, or derivation from the PIC Model (e.g., “PIC-compliant”, “PIC-based”, “PIC-inspired”),
+- claims compatibility with, conformance to, or derivation from the **PIC Model** or the **PIC Spec** (e.g., “PIC-compliant”, “PIC-based”, “PIC-inspired”, “implements the PIC Spec”),

 **MUST** provide clear, visible, and unambiguous attribution to:

-1. **Gallo, N.** as the original author of the PIC Model and the associated Authority Propagation framework, and
+1. **Gallo, N.** as the original author of the **PIC Model** and the associated Authority Propagation framework; and
-2. this specification and its maintainers, the **PIC Protocol Contributors**.
+2. this specification (the **PIC Spec**) and its maintainers, the **PIC Spec Contributors**, as the editors and custodians of the normative specification.

 Attribution **MUST NOT** omit the original author in favor of contributors, implementers, or downstream projects.

+These attribution requirements DO NOT restrict contribution, experimentation, or the creation of forks and derivative works; they only ensure that conceptual authorship and normative provenance remain explicit as the ecosystem evolves.

 An acceptable attribution statement includes, for example:

-> “This implementation is based on the Provenance Identity Continuity (PIC) Model introduced by Gallo, N., and specified by the PIC Protocol Contributors (see References [1], [2]).”
+> “This work is based on the Provenance Identity Continuity (PIC) Model created by
+> Nicola Gallo.
+The model and its initial specification originate from this work.
+> Maintenance of the PIC Spec and related PIC Protocol documents is performed over
+> time by the PIC Spec Contributors, with authorship of the model remaining with
+> Nicola Gallo.”

 ---